kgsws/mgb_ips_lcd_osd/readme.md

 Connect `Tx -> Rx` and `Rx -> Tx`.
 Use only 3V3 UART adapter!

+## SPI byte transfer

+Timing between SPI bytes is forced by the code.
+It is possible that current values won't work for you.

+In such case just change values in each `spi_wait` call.
+Or add something like `ttt += 4` into `spi_wait`.

+Find out values that work for you but do not slow OSD too much.

+Function `spi_wait` is in file `spicmd.c`.

 ## How to enter the menu

 Touch both touch inputs at the same time.